ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 `un_cps` translate flambda2 expressions using two traversals of an flambda2 body.

-The first traverssal iterates over all sets of closures defined by the body.
+The first traversal iterates over all sets of closures defined by the body.
 This allows to assign offsets to all members of sets of closures (taking into account constraints due to a potential sharing of closures of env vars beetween sets of closures), using the code in `un_cps_closure.ml`.